Xilinx/systemctlm-cosim-demo/docs/getting-started-guide.md

 # How to set up and run the Co-Simulation Demo

 This demonstration shows how to compile and run the Co-Simulation demo of Buildroot in QEMU with a simulated device in SystemC.
-This configeration is tested working for Ubuntu 18.0.4 and assumes that `cosim` is located in your home directory.
-This walkthough also assumes the device being emulated is the Zynq-7000 SoC.
+This configuration is tested working for Ubuntu 18.0.4 and assumes that a `cosim` directory is created in your home directory.
+This walkthrough also assumes that the device being emulated by QEMU is the Xilinx Zynq-7000 SoC.
+This SoC seemed like a good candidate but the concept can apply to any QEMU machine which plugs in a compatible remoteport bus interface.

 ## Dependencies
 Below are the dependencies needed to compile all the libraries in this demo: